mikaelpatel/Cosa/README.md

 GLCD font support added.
 IR remote receiver initial example.
 2013-02-05 Adding input/output operators to IOStream, Pins and SPI.
 More detailed benchmarks and comparison with Arduino added.
+2013-02-07 IOStream driver for PCD8544 48x84 pixels matrix LCD
+controller with support for fonts and icons.

 Install
 -------